T3DocumentationStarter/Public-Info-054/Documentation/SystemExtensions/Index.rst

 .. code-block:: php

    composer require helhum/typo3-console

-After that you can user the console to install and activate new extensions.
+After that you can use the console to install and activate new extensions.

 **Here an example:**